 (+30) 210 6198377

-You always need to book a session (via telephone or e-mail) beforehand; we regret not being able to offer a sit-and-wait practice.
-Appointments can be arranged throughout the day, depending on availability.
+You always need to book a session (via telephone or e-mail) beforehand; I regret not being able to offer a sit-and-wait practice.
+Appointment slots are available throughout the day, Monday through Friday.

 Access via public transport